ysglh/DeepVideoAnalytics/deploy/single/readme.md

 # Single Machine deployment

-The docker-compose files in this repo are intended for single instance deployment.
+The docker-compose files in this repo are intended for single instance non-GPU deployment.
 E.g. A single EC2 or a GCP instance.
 For several type of workloads this is good enough.

 - docker-compose-linode.yml : for single node deployments on VPS servers with port attacked to loopback interface and